-The Exoplanets in the Classroom project aims to create educational resources (in French only, for the time being) for elementary and secondary school staff in Quebec on exoplanets and the search for life elsewhere in the Universe, topics in which iREx researchers are world leaders.
+The Exoplanets in the Classroom project aims to create educational resources for elementary and secondary school staff in Quebec on exoplanets and the search for life elsewhere in the Universe, topics in which iREx researchers are world leaders.

 WHEN?
-The development of these resources will be completed over two years, from February 2021 to January 2023.
-The resources website will soon be online!
+The development of these resources was completed over two years, from 2021 to 2023.
+The resources website www.exoplanetealecole.ca is now available with many resources in French, and more will be added in the years to come!
+The English version should follow in the next months.

 WHO?
-The project is led by the Trottier Institute for Research on exoplanets within the Faculty of Arts and Sciences at the Université de Montréal in collaboration with several partners, and is funded by the NovaScience program of the ministère de l’Économie et de l’Innovation.
+The project is led by the Trottier Institute for Research on exoplanets within the Faculty of Arts and Sciences at the Université de Montréal in collaboration with several partners, and is funded by the NovaScience program of the ministère de l’Économie, de l’Innovation et de l’Énergie.

 WHY?
 Thanks to this project, the school community will be well equipped to introduce cutting-edge subjects to Quebec youth, encouraging their natural curiosity for big questions such as: “Are we alone in the Universe? and “Is the Earth unique?”.
 By exploring these particularly exciting questions in a dynamic and accessible way, our aim is to stimulate the interest of school staff and students in astronomy and science in general.
 The resources we are creating are rooted in the Quebec school curriculum, and helps to deepen learning and to connect young people to Quebec scientists.